Learn more about Academic Policies online.

 Repetition of Resident Courses for Credit

 Unless repetition of a course for credit is permitted as shown in its catalog description, only the credits, grade, and quality points received the last time the course is taken by a student at Valparaiso University shall be used in determining credit for graduation and the cumulative grade point average.
 A grade of W shall be excluded from this policy.
-The student’s transcript shall record all grades, original and repeat.
+The student’s transcript shall record all grades, original and repeated.

 Academic Standing of a Student

 A student’s academic standing is determined by the ratio of the total number of quality points to the total number of credit hours attempted in all work at Valparaiso University, except courses graded S/U. Thus, a student who makes an average mark of C (2.000 quality points per credit hour) throughout the course of 124 semester hours will have 248 quality points, 124 credit hours, and a standing of 2.000.
 The standing for a semester’s work is understood to be the ratio of the number of quality points earned to the number of graded credit hours completed.
 Standing is also referred to as the grade point average.
-Both cumulative and semester GPA are factors in determining a student’s academic standing.
+Both cumulative and semester GPAs are factors in determining a student’s academic standing.
 At least a 2.000 GPA is required for good academic standing.
 Criteria vary by college and program.
 Please refer to the applicable sections of the GENERAL CATALOG for details.
-Note the above exception regarding repetition of a course.
-For information regarding satisfactory academic progress, please see Standards of Satisfactory Academic Progress Policy in the Financial Aid section.
+Note the above exception regarding the repetition of a course.
+For information regarding satisfactory academic progress, please see the Standards of Satisfactory Academic Progress Policy in the Financial Aid section.

 In the College of Arts and Sciences, College of Business, College of Engineering, and College of Nursing and Health Professions, students whose cumulative resident grade point average falls below the requirements of their college and program (at least 2.000) are considered academically deficient.
 Such students may be denied the privilege of continuing their studies at the University unless they succeed in improving the quality of their academic work to the satisfaction of the faculty during the following semester.
 The dean of each college establishes procedures to give students who are academically deficient timely warning of their being denied continuation of their studies.